LukeNgirubiu/Budgeta/README.md

 2. Recording personal credits (From you and to you from lenders).
 3. Recording personal cash revenues and withdrawals.
 4. Analytics for both cash and credits
-5. Reminders on budgets expiry and spending remit.
+5. Reminders on budgets expiry and spending limit.
 6. Documentation on budgets and cash (csv, pdf and .xls).